GFCI’s help keep you safe, but don’t last forever!

 Compounding the problem, contractors and developers often buy GFCI’s in bulk which usually nets the most cheaply made units on the market.
 Using higher quality receptacles will give a longer life span so buy specification grade, commercial grade, or hospital grade.
 These are much higher quality GFCI’s for just a few dollars more.

 The best way to see if your GFCI outlet is still doing its job is to test it.
 To do so, the outlet must be powered up.
 An unpowered GFCI outlet can’t be tested, and it won’t allow you to reset it until it’s powered.

 The simplest way is to press the TEST button on the outlet.
-Doing this interrupts the flow of electricity and pops out the spring-loaded RESET button.
+Doing this creates a fault to ground and interrupts the flow of electricity.
+This in turn pops out the spring-loaded RESET button.
 You can then press the RESET button to reconnect the circuit and resume normal operation.
 Common GFCI outlets have a red TEST button and a black RESET button, though newer outlets may look different.

 Press the TEST button and if the GFCI doesn’t trip, replace it as soon as possible.
 If your test causes the outlet to trip but the RESET button won’t reset, that means it needs to be replaced (it probably wasn’t protecting you anyway).
 A GFCI outlet can’t be reset if it’s not getting power so check that the breaker isn’t tripped before deciding that the GFCI outlet is faulty.

 You should test your GFCI outlets ay least quarterly.
 It’s extra work, but it really could save your life.